LD4/entity_metadata_management/docs/0.1/index.md

 ### 6.1 Consuming a _mutable reverse_ stream (e.g. Library of Congress)

-Library of Congress provides an activity stream for several authorities (e.g. names, genre/forms, subjects, etc.).
+Library of Congress provides an activity stream for several authorities (e.g. names, genre/forms, subjects).

 Characteristics:
 * an entity will appear in the activity stream at most one time